AI428/mist/README.md

 });
 ```

-When you click on the body, "selector" elements are moved to the click point.
+When you click on the body, 'selector' elements are moved to the click point.

+# USAGE
-# HOW TO SCOPE
+## SCOPE

 ```js
 var element = document.getElementById('id');